VictorSunny/the-blog-slug/README.md

 ## Installation

-- Open a terminal and clone this repo to your desired folder
+- Open a terminal, clone this repo to your desired folder, then create your virtual environment

 - Run `"pip install -r requirements.txt"`